uberto/kss/README.md

 # Instructions:

-1) clone the repository
+1) clone/fork the repository

 2) ./gradlew build (it should download dependency, compile and then fail with the first test)

 3) fix the tests starting from the intro01 package and going in order
  - all tests must pass
  - you can change any line in the test but not the assertions
  - follow the guidelines in the comment
- - enjoy f
+ - enjoy experimenting with the language

+4) try the functional kata exercises after the intro

-4) tweet me at @ramtop when finished! :)
+5) tweet me at @ramtop when finished! :)

 Any feedback is welcome.